yogeshniu/yogesh/content/about/yogesh.md

 - **Feasibility study and model demonstration of monorail in Ring Road, Kathmandu**

 ## Projects
+- **Certificate of Participation in HEC Modulus Training and SWAT Training- Pulchowk Campus**
+- **Certificate of Completion of WEFE Nexus Workshop - CWRS**
 - **Certificate of Appreciation in recognition as a speaker – CESS Nepal, Pulchowk Campus**
 - **Certificate of Completion of Virtual Internship in Civil Engineering – JOHN Holland**
 - **Certificate of Completion of Excel 2019 Essential Training – LinkedIn Learning**